 In addition to assets and liabilities, the statement of financial position will, if required, report a separate section for deferred outflows of resources and deferred inflows of resources, respectfully.
 These separate financial statement elements, deferred outflows/inflows of resources, represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow/inflow of resources (expense/expenditure or revenue) until then.
-Currently, the only item in this category consisted of deferred amounts related to pension, as discussed further in Note V. b.
+Currently, the only item in this category consisted of deferred amounts related to pension, as discussed further in the Florida Retirement System note.